ChimeraTK/cppext/README.md

 # future_queue
-A proof-of-concept implementation of a thread synchronisation primitive for C++.
+A proof-of-concept implementation of a thread synchronisation primitive for C++ 11.
 It can be described as a mixture of the concepts of futures and (lockfree) queues.

 ## Features
 The future_queue is a thread-safe queue with the following features: